-The American-French Genealogical Society library’s vast resources include:
+The American-French Genealogical Society’s library has vast resources which include:

-- More than 10,000 volumes of marriage records, genealogies, biographies, and histories, as well as genealogical journals and publications of regional, national, and international scope.
+- More than 20,000 volumes of vital statistics, family genealogies, biographies, reference books, histories, and genealogical journals and publications of regional, national, and international scope.

-- The four series of the Drouin Genealogical Dictionaries of Canadian Marriages, which spans the beginning of Canada through 1935.
+- The four series of the Drouin Genealogical Dictionaries of Canadian Marriages, which span the years from the beginning of Canada through 1935.

-- The Loiselle Index covers the marriage records in Quebec, Madawaska County in New Brunswick, and Manchester and Hillsboro, New Hampshire, 1642-1963.
+- The Loiselle Index contains the marriage records in Quebec, Madawaska County in New Brunswick, and Manchester and Hillsboro, New Hampshire, 1642-1963.

-- The Rivest File – The Rivest collection consists of marriage records for the Notarial Districts of Joliette, St-Jerome, Mont-Laurier and Sorel – all in Quebec.
-It covers the period from the 17th century to 1972.
+- The Rivest File consists of marriage records for the Notarial Districts of Joliette, St-Jerome, Mont Laurier and Sorel – all in Quebec.
+It covers the 17th century to 1972.
 The index is arranged first by the surname of the bride.
 Under the surname of the bride, the index is arranged alphabetically by the surname of the groom.
 A section for anonymous names is located in the “A” section and is arranged alphabetically by the surname of the groom.
 This section includes all those marriage entries for which there is either no surname or no name for the bride.
 If either the bride or groom is widowed, the record of the marriage will indicate the name of the previous spouse.
 To find the name of the parents of a widow(er) it is necessary to find the indexed entry for the first marriage.
 If either parent of the bride or groom is deceased, this is indicated on the index.

 - The Fabien File is an index of births, marriages, and deaths in Ontario, Quebec, and parts of Prince Edward Island.
-It is a two part microfilm collection consisting of 250,000 records covering the period from the 17th century to the mid 1800’s.
+It is a two-part microfilm collection of 250,000 records covering the 17th century to the mid 1800’s.
 Part one covers Hull, Gatineau, Pontiac, Buckingham, La Petit Nation, Eastern Ontario and Northern Ontario.
 Part two covers families from Quebec and Prince Edward Island.

 - The Forget Files, the life’s work of Dr. Ulysses Forget, a noted French-Canadian genealogist from Rhode Island.
 These records include thousands of Franco-American marriages in Rhode Island.
 Most of Dr. Forget’s research has never been published and thus is not available to the general public.

-- The “Hard To Find Drouin Marriage” films contain marriages that are not found in the “Blue Drouin” books nor in the “Red Drouin” books.
-They are arranged alphabetically by the groom’s family and given name and them by the family name and given name of the bride.
+- The “Hard to Find Drouin Marriages” films contain marriages that are not found in the Drouin” books.
+They are arranged alphabetically by the groom’s surname and given name and then by the surname and given name of the bride.
 These films, although not as commonly used as other reference materials in the library, provide alternative sources for those difficult to find ancestors.
-Next time you are at a dead end in your search, try one of these alternatives and perhaps you will have a happy outcome!

-- The “Hard To Find Drouin Marriage” formally only available on film now on the AFGS computers in a digital format.
+Formerly only available on film this collection is now on the AFGS library computers in a digital format.

 - Microfilm and CD Records